grahamsg/LYaH_ch9/README.md

 Then I get nothing.
 If I switch the last 2 lines it works.
 When I try to work on this in ghci, <code>contents</code> is the empty string at the end of the program.
 If I use <code>contents</code> before closing the handle, then the data will be there.
 It must be some sort of complier optimization.

+BOOKCLUB: Consensus was that this was lazyness in action.
+Agreed that it shouldn't behave this way.

 Not sure why the author used <code>openTempFile</code> instead of just closing the todo.txt and then reopening it for writing.
 I suppose the <code>openTempFile</code> implementation would be less likely to fail in the middle leaving a half-written file.